Early Swallows: Ratings

-Early Swallows had an audience share ranging from 8.6% to 7%.
+Early Birds had an audience share ranging from 8.6% to 7%.
 This was below the average rating of Novyi Kanal (in November 2019 the average rating of the channel was 7.8%).
 Detector media blamed this relatively low viewing share on its late time slot of 22:00, and because the series was programmed after a situational comedy show whose viewers would not be interested in seeing a teenage drama.
 All-in-all the televised episodes attract a viewership of six million viewers on live-to-air television and millions more viewers online.

 The series has been described by BBC News as "a local surprise hit" because of its content of bullying, online harassment, sexual identity and suicide, all of which are rarely discussed in public in Ukraine.
 BBC News claimed the series was "pretty much the first time that adolescent LGBT identity had been portrayed on Ukrainian TV".

 Impact

-Early Swallows has been praised for making subjects that are rarely discussed in public in Ukraine debatable; bullying is a systemic problem in the country.
+Early Birds has been praised for making subjects that are rarely discussed in public in Ukraine debatable; bullying is a systemic problem in the country.
 During each episode, the telephone number of the non-governmental mental health helpline La Strada-Ukraine is displayed.
 In the series' first month, calls to the mental health helpline increased by 600%.
 The producers of the series approached La Strada-Ukraine to be involved in the project.
 According to BBC News, the series helped at least one teenage girl to stop trying to commit suicide, and has helped many gay men to reveal their sexual identity and others to stop taking part in the Blue Whale Challenge.

-In February 2020, Early Swallows was nominated for two Promax Awards.
+In February 2020, Early Birds was nominated for two Promax Awards.